dfish13/dfish13.github.io/_posts/2022-03-05-8-years-of-coding.md

 ### 2013 - 2014
 At the end of my junior year of high school they gathered a limited group of students (not sure how they determined who got to be in the group) to discuss a new course offering, AP computer science.
 I was intrigued though really not sure what computer science was, even after this meeting.
 I had a vague notion of what programming was but no one in my life was a programmer or software engineer so I had not really been exposed to it.
 Nevertheless, I signed up for the class.

-Most of the work we did in the class revolved around Karl J Robot.
-Big daddy Karl was a robot that lived on a grid and you controlled Karl’s movements by calling functions like turnLeft, turnRight, and moveForward.
-Karl J was supposed to be an easy introduction to object oriented programming but I remember being very confused about how Karl actually worked.
-Not how to move Karl around the grid.
+Most of the work we did in the class revolved around [Karel J Robot][karel-j].
+Big daddy Karel (pronounced Karl) was a robot that lived on a grid and you controlled Karel’s movements by calling functions like turnLeft, turnRight, and moveForward.
+Karel J was supposed to be an easy introduction to object oriented programming but I remember being very confused about how Karel actually worked.
+Not how to move Karel around the grid.
 That was painfully easy.
-But how did Karl’s image and the grid get rendered on the screen?
-What was happening when you called the function moveForward and how was that connected to the Karl J sprite?
-Where was Karl’s current state stored?
+But how did Karel’s image and the grid get rendered on the screen?
+What was happening when you called the function moveForward and how was that connected to the Karel J sprite?
+Where was Karel’s current state stored?
 I didn’t even know enough about object oriented programming to formulate these questions.
-If we had dived into these topics I would have been much more interested but my conception of programming was that I could make Karl move around the grid and not much else, which seemed pretty useless.
+If we had dived into these topics I would have been much more interested but my conception of programming was that I could make Karel move around the grid and not much else, which seemed pretty useless.

-One exercise we did that was unrelated to Mr. Karl J Robot was taking an integer and printing the individual digits (not sure what order so lets say from least to most significant).
+One exercise we did that was unrelated to Mr. Karel J Robot was taking an integer and printing the individual digits (not sure what order so lets say from least to most significant).
 At the time I thought this was a pretty tough challenge but I was able to solve it.
 Today my solution would look something like this.

 ```java
 import java.util.Scanner;